maral96/maral96/README.md

 Hey!
 I’m a machine learning engineer with extensive experience in computer vision and deep learning.
-I have mainly worked on supervised and unsupervised image retrieval, image segmentation and classification, implemented and evaluated ML models in Python (PyTorch and Tensorflow).
+I have mainly worked on supervised and unsupervised image retrieval, image segmentation and classification.
+I implemented and evaluated several ML models in Python (PyTorch and Tensorflow).
 <!--
 **maral96/maral96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.